 22. Where does theobromine come from?

-23. What are the effects xanthines on humans?
+23. What are the effects of xanthines on humans?

-CNS stimulation, cardiac muscle stimulation, diuresis, bronchial, uterine, vascular smooth muscle relaxation (theophylline is classified as a bronchodilator), peripheral, coronary vasodilation and cerebra vasoconstriction (used in headache remedies).
+CNS stimulation, cardiac muscle stimulation, diuresis, bronchial, uterine, and vascular smooth muscle relaxation (theophylline is classified as a bronchodilator), peripheral and coronary vasodilation, and cerebral vasoconstriction (used in headache remedies).

 24. Why do we titrate theophylline doses?

-Individuals metabolize theophylline at different rates and difficult to determine therapeutic doses.
+Individuals metabolize theophylline at different rates, making it challenging to determine the correct therapeutic dose.

 25. What is the therapeutic action of xanthines?

-Effect on smooth muscles of the respiratory tract.
+They relax the smooth muscles of the respiratory tract, promoting bronchodilation.

 26. What is the pharmacokinetics of xanthines?

-Rapidly absorbed from the GI tract, widely distributed and metabolized in the liver, excreted in the urine.
+They are rapidly absorbed from the GI tract, widely distributed, metabolized in the liver, and excreted in the urine.

 27. What are the adverse effects of xanthines?

-Theophylline levels: GI upset, irritability, tachycardia, seizures, brain damage, and death.
+Theophylline levels can cause GI upset, irritability, tachycardia, seizures, brain damage, and even death when toxic levels are reached.

 28. What are the contraindications for xanthines?

-GI issues, coronary disease, respiratory dysfunction, renal/hepatic disease, alcoholism and hyperthyroidism.
+GI disorders, coronary artery disease, respiratory dysfunction, renal or hepatic disease, alcoholism, and hyperthyroidism.

 29. What is theophylline?

-Brand names: Theochron, Elixophyllin, Theo-24; and, formulations: tablets, capsules, syrup, elixir, extended-release tablets, capsules, and injections.
+Brand Names: Theochron, Elixophyllin, Theo-24; Formulations: Tablets, capsules, syrup, elixir, extended-release tablets, capsules, and injections.

 30. What is oxtriphylline?

-Brand names: Choledyl SA; and, formulations: tablets, syrup, elixir, and sustained release tablets
+Brand Name: Choledyl SA; Formulations: Tablets, syrup, elixir, and sustained-release tablets.

 31. What is aminophylline?

-Brand names: Aminophylline; and, formulations: tablets, oral liquid, injection, and suppositories.
+Brand Name: Aminophylline; Formulations: Tablets, oral liquid, injection, and suppositories.

 32. What is dyphylline?